johannesschiessl/OpenAI-CLI-Tool/README.md

 ## ⚙️ Installation
 Follow these steps to get up and running.
 It is recommended to use a virtual environment to avoid package conflicts.
 Before doing any of this, navigate to the desired directory.
+You will also need to have Python installed on your machine.

 1. **Clone the Repository**: